-Horrific Video Reveals Monkeys, Dogs Crying and Screaming inside Lab
+Horrific Video Reveals Monkeys, Dogs Crying and Screaming Inside Lab

 Warning: Graphic and disturbing content.

-A distressing video footage that has gone viral shows monkeys and dogs tied to metal harnesses, kept in tiny containers and strapped to seats while they desperately try to free themselves.
+Distressing video footage, that has gone viral, shows monkeys and dogs tied to metal harnesses, kept in tiny containers. and strapped to seats while they desperately try to free themselves.

 The video was secretly shot by an animal-protection agency reportedly inside a German laboratory.
 It has naturally sparked controversy on social media.